A Guide To Amazon FBA Shipping

 FBM Shipping:

-Advantages: With FBM, you can fulfill orders yourself or use a third-party fulfillment center, which can make it cheaper than FBA.
+Advantages: With Amazon FBM, you can fulfill orders yourself or use a third-party fulfillment center, which can make it cheaper than FBA.
 FBM also gives you more control over the packaging and shipping methods used during the fulfillment process.

 Disadvantages: FBM is harder to manage because it takes more time and effort to handle customer service questions, process returns, and manage inventory.
 FBM may also make it harder for you to use Amazon Prime and other benefits.